CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (Temporal workflow testing), lists specific capabilities and testing strategies, and provides explicit trigger guidance.
-It uses third-person voice correctly and includes natural keywords that developers would use when seeking help with Temporal testing.
+This is a strong skill description that clearly identifies its domain (Temporal workflow testing), lists specific concrete capabilities (pytest, time-skipping, mocking, multiple testing types), and provides explicit trigger guidance.
+The description is concise, uses third-person voice, and contains natural keywords that developers would use when seeking help with Temporal testing.

 DimensionReasoningScore